Loading...

 Mindful Eating

-Eat slowly and chew thoroughly to give your body time to process and respond to the food intake.
+Eat slowly and mindfully to give your body time to process and respond to the food you're consuming, which can prevent large spikes in blood sugar.

 Monitor Blood Sugar Levels